Navajo grammar: Verb template

 The prefixes that occur on a Navajo verb are added in specified more or less rigid order according to prefix type.
 This type of morphology is called a position class template (or slot-and-filler template).
 Below is a table of a recent proposal of the Navajo verb template (Young & Morgan 1987).
-Edward Sapir and Harry Hoijer were the first to propose an analysis of this type.
 A given verb does not have a prefix for every position.
 In fact, most Navajo verbs are not as complex as the template might suggest: the maximum number of prefixes is around eight.

 The Navajo verb is composed of a verb stem and a set of prefixes.
 The prefixes can be divided into a conjunct prefix set and disjunct prefix set.
 The disjunct prefixes occur on the outer left edge of the verb.
 The conjunct prefixes occur after the disjunct prefixes, closer to the verb stem.
 Two types of prefixes can be distinguished by their different phonological behavior.